A Local Teen's Guide to Eating in Atlanta

 The Bando

-The Bando has delicious wings and other tasty foods like hot dogs, fried Oreos and their Crack Juice, a colorful mixture tasting like Kool-Aid.
-Wings come in flavors such as Honey Butter, “Lemn Peppa,” or my favorite, Strawberry Hot, made even more unique, dusted with “crack,” a sugary blend of seasonings.
+The Bando has delicious wings and other tasty foods like hot dogs, fried Oreos and Crack Juice, a colorful mixture tasting like Kool-Aid.
+Wings come in flavors such as Honey Butter, “Lemn Peppa” or my favorite, Strawberry Hot, made even more unique, dusted with “crack,” a sugary blend of seasonings.

 J.R.
 Crickets

-Where: 129 North Avenue NE (with other locations)
+Where: 129 North Ave.
+NE (and other locations)

 American Deli

-Little Rey Pollo “al Carbon”
+Little Rey Pollo ‘al Carbon

 Little Rey offers Tex-Mex food such as tacos, breakfast, quesadillas and chicken, marinated and cooked over a grill.
-I really liked the smoked chicken wings with peanuts.
+I really like the smoked chicken wings with peanuts.
 The pollo “al carbon” offers a whole or half bird with tortillas, beans and rice.
 Save room for soft serve ice cream from a walk-up window.

 Where: 1878 Piedmont Ave.
-N.E. (with other locations)
+NE (and other locations)

 Arepa Grill